DanRandazzo/password/README.md

+Forked and slightly changed from https://github.com/alfred-workflow-collections/password

 # Generate Password
 > Randomly Generate Password
 >
-> The default length is 16 characters, but the length can be customized.
+> The default length is 14 characters, but the length can be customized.

 # How to Use